Doctor Strange in the Multiverse of Madness Hit 185 Million Over the Weekend in the Box Office

-Doctor Strange in the Multiverse of Madness was a huge blockbuster at movie theaters in North America over the weekend according to Variety.
+Doctor Strange in the Multiverse of Madness was a huge blockbuster at movie theaters in North America over the weekend, as Variety reports.

 What's Happening:

-- Doctor Strange in the Multiverse of Madness has been huge in theaters all over North America this weekend, with over $185 million in the box office.
+- Doctor Strange in the Multiverse of Madness has been huge in theaters all over North America this weekend, making an estimated $185 million in the box office.

 - It is estimated that 13.5 million moviegoers viewed the film over the weekend.